rad182/potential/platform/Monitoring.md

 ## Alerting

-Alerts should be sent to platform-alerts@artsymail.com address.
-This will notify the Platform team about a failure and in addition, push a message to the `platform-alerts` Slack channel.
+Platform configures all alerts sent to the `platform-alerts@artsymail.com` email address.
+This is configured to notify the Platform team about a failure and in addition, push a message to the `platform-alerts` Slack channel.
+Other teams should set up similar notification workflows.

 ### Best practices